-3.9 The total number of investors, including higher risk investors, remained relatively steady in 2020 compared to 2019 (noting a continued small net decline).
-The number of new investors into funds assessed as higher risk as a proportion of total new investors also fell slightly in 2020 compared to 2019.
+3.9 The total number of investors, including higher risk investors, remained relatively steady in 2021 compared to 2020 (noting an overall small rise, driven by new business).
+The number of new investors into funds assessed as higher risk as a proportion of total new investors was significantly larger in 2021 compared to 2020.